Big Brother (Serbian TV series) season 4: Slaven

 During the 21st day, an intruder entered the house.
 Tamara recognized him as her boyfriend, Slaven.
 Slaven shouted at her from the rooftop, saying he was angry due to her flirting with Nikola Maurović and that they should break up.
 He also shouted insults and threatened Nikola, and told Marijana that everybody saw the sex scene and that her father had renounced her.

 Fans commented that the whole situation might be staged, since the house security had never been breached before, and it would be impossible to climb the roof and not get caught by the guards.

 Vladimir's ejection

 During the show, Vladimir decided he wanted to leave, and Big Brother told him that he had to wait 24 hours, and if he did not change his mind, he would be able to leave the house (the standard procedure).
 Vladimir did not want to wait, so he started breaking the house rules.
-Hee started giving out information from the outside world to the other housemates and Big Brother ejected him.
+He started giving out information from the outside world to the other housemates and Big Brother ejected him.